 Saturated versus mono- or poly-unsaturated fats:

 It has long been suggested that saturated fats (such as those from common animal fats) can increase your cholesterol and that leads to higher incidence of health issues.
-For example, one recent meta-analysis of nineteen clinical studies including 1,013,273 participants (1) suggests that “the risk of cancer mortality increased by 4% for every 5% increase in energy from saturated fat”.
+For example, one recent meta-analysis of nineteen clinical studies including 1,013,273 participants (1) suggests that diets high in saturated fat are linked to poorer long-term health outcomes.
 Although there are some studies that contradict the consensus, the vast majority of analyses and studies still show that reducing your intake of saturated fats is good for your health (2).

 Types of unsaturated fats - the ‘Omegas’: